 Despite the fact that payroll contributions should be correlated with income levels at each municipality, which could result in richer municipalities receiving bigger transfers, Orozco-Gallo (2015) report they don’t find big disparities in health spending across the country.
 On average, the quintile of municipalities that spend the most on health invests 4 times more than the quintile of least health spending.
 In addition, those municipalities that spend less on health generally do not correspond to the poorest, with several municipalities in the two poorest departments (La Guajira and Chocó) receiving funds that place them in the top two quintiles of spending.

 For Nigeria, I couldn’t find information on health expenditures by region.
 However, given that 79% of their health spending falls on patients, we should expect regions with a poorer population to spend less on health.
-For reference, in a survey of household’s expenses in Côte d’Ivoire, rural households in the first quintile of expenditure in consumption (a way of approximating the poorest households) reported spending around 40% less in out-of-pocket health expenditures than rural households in the third quintile of consumption.
+For reference, in a survey of household’s expenses in Côte d’Ivoire, rural households in the bottom quintile of expenditure in consumption (a way of approximating the poorest households) reported spending around 40% less in out-of-pocket health expenditures than rural households in the third quintile of consumption.

 If we’re willing to assume that the poorest regions in Nigeria spend roughly 40% less in fighting CMNN diseases than the whole country and that spending in CMNN diseases in Colombia is roughly similar to the national level, we can estimate that the poorest regions in Colombia devote about twice as much resources to fighting CMNN diseases than their Nigerian counterparts.